CreateRemoteThread/doxastica/README.md

 - void disasm(addr,lines) / disassemble(addr,lines):
   prints out a disassembly starting at eip, going for lines number of instructions

+- void run(addr):
+  runs whatever code is at addr in a new thread. addr must be a number. can be used to call existing code, or new code in a malloc shell

+- void who_writes_to(addr,size) / void finish_who_writes_to():
+  sets up a PAGE_EXECUTE_READ permission on the page[s] covering addr,size, and then sets up a vectored exception handler to catch writes to this memory address. at each write, a stack trace will be performed - only unique stack traces / unique code paths wil be recorded. ~super unstable.~

 ### assembler